MISSION:

 SYSTEM INTERDEPENDENCIES:

-• NRTIO interfaces with DoD Automated Biometrics Identification System (ABIS)
+- NRTIO interfaces with DoW Automated Biometrics Identification System (ABIS)

 PROGRAM STATUS: